pie chart

 Maybeboard

-Hello and welcome to my Isshin, Two Heavens as One deck!
-After an admittedly long period of half completion, this deck and primer has finally been completed to my liking and has become one of my favorite decks to play!
+Hello and welcome to my newly updated Isshin, Two Heavens as One deck!
+After an admittedly fairly long period of dormancy, the deck is back and updated with all the new, wonderful cards from 2024 and Tarkir: Dragonstorm!
 This deck is all about three things - tokens, burn damage and attacking!
 Very fast and very aggro, this deck doesn't pull it's punches and tries to go to war as soon as possible!

 Please do not recommend any Universes Beyond cards.
 They will not be considered for the deck.